Democratic Republic of the Congo: Health

-The hospitals in the DRC include the General Hospital of Kinshasa.
+The hospitals in the Democratic Republic of the Congo (DRC) include the General Hospital of Kinshasa.
 The DRC has the world's second-highest rate of infant mortality (after Chad).
 In April 2011, through aid from Global Alliance for Vaccines, a new vaccine to prevent pneumococcal disease was introduced around Kinshasa.
 In 2012, it was estimated that about 1.1% of adults aged 15–49 were living with HIV/AIDS.
 Malaria and yellow fever are problems.
 In May 2019, the death toll from the Ebola outbreak in DRC surpassed 1,000.

+The incidence of yellow fever-related fatalities in DRC is relatively low.
+According to the World Health Organization's (WHO) report in 2021, only two individuals died due to yellow fever in DRC.

+According to the World Bank Group, in 2016, 26,529 people died on the roads in DRC due to traffic accidents.

 Maternal health is poor in DRC.
 According to 2010 estimates, DRC has the 17th highest maternal mortality rate in the world.
 According to UNICEF, 43.5% of children under five are stunted.

 United Nations emergency food relief agency warned that amid the escalating conflict and worsening situation following COVID-19 in the DRC, millions of lives were at risk as they could die of hunger.
-According to the data of the World Food Programme, in 2020 four in ten people in Congo lacked food security and about 15.6 million were facing a potential hunger crisis.
+According to the data of the World Food Programme, in 2020, four in ten people in Congo lacked food security and about 15.6 million were facing a potential hunger crisis.

-Air pollution levels in the Democratic Republic of the Congo (DRC) are very unhealthy.
-In 2020, annual average air pollution in the Democratic Republic of the Congo stood at 34.2 µg/m³, which is almost 6.8 times the World Health Organization PM2.5 guideline (5 µg/m³: set in September 2021).
+Air pollution levels in the Democratic Republic of the Congo are very unhealthy.
+In 2020, annual average air pollution in the DRC stood at 34.2 μg/m3, which is almost 6.8 times the World Health Organization PM2.5 guideline (5 μg/m3: set in September 2021).
 These pollution levels are estimated to reduce the life expectancy of an average citizen of the DRC by almost 2.9 years.
 Currently, the DRC does not have a national ambient air quality standard.